We have a progressive approach to evaluation of the Local Pilot - we want to understand how change has happened, as well as what's changed.

 To understand more about features of system working, how and why we think they may support active lives, and what we are learning about trying to work in this way read below to find out about each of the enablers of change.

-Over the last 2 years we have been trying to understand how to get more people moving through a whole system approach.
-To learn more about a whole system approach watch this short animation.
+Over the last 4 years we have been trying to understand how to get more people moving through a whole system approach.

 To develop our understanding we have examined existing evidence from other whole system approaches, looked at alternative ways to capture the value in our work, and had lots (and lots!) of conversations with our partners across Greater Manchester.